Name Acquisition

 Once the data told the story, we built a new playbook:

-Deployed conversion tracking to measure what really mattered — gifts and acquisitions, not vanity metrics.
+3. Deployed conversion tracking to measure what really mattered — new names added to the file, not vanity metrics.

 Putting the Playbook in Action:

-We transformed existing content into a four-week digital experience — pairing Google Grant ad messaging to capture active intent with targeted prospecting to expand reach.
+We transformed existing content into a four-week digital experience — pairing Google Grant ad messaging to capture active intent, along with targeted prospecting through digital display to expand reach.
 Native site callouts kept the campaign in play, driving steady name acquisition throughout.

 Automated messaging was put in place post-acquisition designed to drive first-time gifts from these new names.